StrangerealIntel/CyberThreatIntel/Iran/APT/APT33/16-11-19/Analysis APT33.md

   + [Ressources](#Ressources)

 <h2>Malware analysis <a name="Malware-analysis"></a></h2>
 <h6>The initial sample reported as VBE file by APT33.
 The fact to use VBScript Encoded Script File as vector have been firstly observed on the Muddywater group and after APT33, this TTPs is currently used by the both Iranian groups in theirs operations.
-Firstly, we can confirm that an VBE file by the magic number sequence ```23 40 7E (in ASCII "#@~")```.</h6>
+Firstly, we can confirm that is a VBE file by the magic number sequence ```23 40 7E (in ASCII "#@~")```.</h6>
 <p align="center">
   <img src="https://raw.githubusercontent.com/StrangerealIntel/CyberThreatIntel/master/Iran/APT/APT33/16-11-19/Analysis/VBE%20-1.png">
 </p>
-<h6> Once decoded, we can observed the first layer of the powershell script, this use a common series of techniques for obfuscate the payload.
+<h6>Once decoded, we can observed the first layer of the PowerShell script, this uses a common series of techniques for obfuscating the payload.
 This decode in base 64 a stream of a zip file, extract it in the memory and execute the code still in memory.</h6>

 ``` powershell